 CAN I TREK CHIMPANZEES IN BUDONGO FOREST

-Budongo forest has over 600 chimpanzees surviving in this forest.
+Budongo forest has over 600 chimpanzees surviving in it.
 The movements of visitors on foot into the forest searching for the chimpanzees can be seen, and once seen, tourists can spend an hour with them in their natural environment.
-Budongo forest is a tropical rainforest situated in Murchison falls national park.
+Budongo Forest is a tropical rainforest situated in Murchison Falls National Park.

 Budongo forest chimpanzee tracking starts with a quick briefing at the visitor’s information centre regarding the rules and regulations to be followed during tracking chimpanzees.
 After the briefing, travelers are allocated to the chimpanzee group with an experienced park guide and the tracking begins in the forest, following an established trail in the tropical forest.